Email for students

 Forwarding

-Webmail I like because ...
+I like webmail because ...

-...
+- ...
 I don't have to install a program for it.

-"I can open it anywhere and I don't have to worry about any email settings". -
+"I can open it anywhere and I don't have to worry about any email settings". - ...
+I get all my university e-mails in this mailbox.

 "I want to separate my private mails from my study mails.
-Webmail is perfect". -
+Webmail is perfect". - ...
+I can easily recognize phishing e-mails here.

 "I see the link addresses and the senders, I can roughly judge if it's a phishing or a real email.
 You can't do that everywhere."